FB Post Calls For Better Attitude Towards Lion Dancers During CNY

 Perseverance for a cause

-With years of history, lion dance is a unique tradition that Chinese people all over the world hold dear.
+With years of history, the lion dance is a unique tradition that Chinese people all over the world hold dear.

 An ingrained part of the Chinese identity, it is now an essential part of festive celebrations.